Microsoft launches Chromium Edge for Windows 7, Windows 8, Windows 10, and macOS

 There are still a few features missing from Chromium Edge, most notably history sync and extension sync.
 Microsoft is working on these and some other inking functionality that it still wants to port from legacy Edge, as Microsoft is calling it.

-Microsoft also claims that Chromium Edge is “twice as fast as legacy Edge.”
+Microsoft also claims that Chromium Edge is twice as fast as legacy Edge.
 Curiously, the team isn’t making any claims against other browsers — at least not yet.
+In fact, our own testing shows Chromium Edge has solid performance.

 The bigger picture here is that by leaning on Chromium, Microsoft no longer has to worry about “fixing” its underlying browser engine EdgeHTML.
 The company can instead improve Chromium itself, which helps all browsers that use the codebase, not just Chromium Edge.
 Microsoft says over the past year it has made more than 1,900 contributions to Chromium across areas like accessibility, touch, speech, and digital inking.